 4.4 Legally binding declarations or notifications that the Customer must submit to Snapview or a third party must be provided in writing (except in case of revocation by a consumer).

 5.2.
-Upon conclusion of the lease contract with Cleverbridge, the Customer further agrees with Snapview that the Snapview License Conditions (EULA) and the relevant Snapview product specification shall also apply.
+Upon conclusion of a contract with Cleverbridge, the Customer agrees that the Snapview License Conditions (EULA) and the relevant Snapview product specification shall also apply.